parthsali/Google-Chrome-Barbie-vs-Oppenheimer-theme-extension/README.md

 # Google Chrome Barbie vs Oppenheimer Theme Extension

 ## Description: This is a Google Chrome extension that changes the theme of the browser.
+(Currently works only for google.com)

 <hr>